hajimeuchiyama/coursera-getting-and-cleaning-data-course_project/CodeBook.md

   6. LAYING
 - ` subject `: Identification number of subject, int (1 - 30)

-#### Non-key Variables
+### Non-key Variables

 The description of the non-key variables is grouped into 10 categories (the number in parentheses denotes the number of variables in that category).
 The variables in group 1 through 6 are time-domain signals.
 The variables in Group 7 and 9 are produced by a Fast Fourie Transform (FFT) algorithm to convert the original time domain signals to the frequency domain.

-The values of those non-key variables are normalized to range from -1 to 1, thus have no unit.
+The values of those non-key variables are normalized to range from -1 to 1, thus have no units.

  1. Body Linear Acceleration Variables (6)
  2. Gravity Linear Acceleration Variables (6)